School Search Timeline

 Eight Months Before Starting

-• After each lottery, look for either an offer of enrollment or information about your position on the waiting list.
+• After each lottery, look for communication from the school with either an offer of enrollment or information about your position on the waiting list.

 Six Months Before Starting

-• Watch for changes to the waiting lists and additional enrollment offers.
+• Watch for changes to the waiting lists and messages with enrollment offers from additional schools.

 • Make a decision among your top choice schools.